molofgarb/nyc-subway-tracker/README.md

 This program can be used to predict the delay between any train service for any station at any time.

 ## Installation
+# Download Release
 Please see the releases section on the right side of the page to download an official release.
-The program can be self-built using the provided Makefile.
+The only release provided was built for amd64 Windows.
+Please see the build instructions below if you want to build/run the code from another environment.

+# Build from source
+1. Clone the repository from GitHub.
+2. Initialize the submodules using git submodule update --init
+3. Build libcurl using the curl repository submodule by following the instructions in the GIT-INFO within the repo.
+Note that autoconf (with m4), automake, libtools, and make is needed to build libcurl.
+If on macOS with brew, install openssl with brew and use the --with-openssl=/opt/homebrew/opt/openssl option when running the configure file.
+4. Run the Makefile in the parent directory of the nyc-subway-tracker repository.

 ## Usage
 work in progress